yields/sublime-reload/Readme.md

 # refresh-on-save

-the plugin will refresh the current browser tab on post save.
+the plugin will refresh styles on the current running browser.

 # supported browsers